Update 4 January 2017: We've refreshed this article to include the new ZenFone AR announced at CES 2017.

 - Temperature sensors capable of reading device surface temperature

-If you're an early adopter with a Google Pixel, Daydream is absolutely worth checking out.
+If you havppen to have a Google Pixel, Moto Z, or ZenFone AR, Daydream is absolutely worth checking out.
 Anyone thinking about Daydream support for a phone they might have later need to consider what they actually want in a VR experience.

 If you want the highest quality games with the most immersive experience you don't have to worry about things like money or space, Daydream isn't what you want.
 If you're looking for the cheapest VR headset you can buy, Daydream isn't what you want.